dave-reynolds-93/ci-project3/README.md

 ### Code

--   [Bootstrap 5.3.2](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, navbar and also for styling.
+-   [Bootstrap 5.3.2](https://getbootstrap.com/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, navbar and also for styling.
+-   [Bootstrap Theme, Start Bootstrap, Business Casual](https://startbootstrap.com/theme/business-casual/): Bootstrap theme used for a lot of the styling.
+Colours, fonts and layout used.
+-   I got the code for the form on the contact page from the [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/forms/overview/#overview)
+-   I got a lot of inspiration for my code from the code institute Task manager walkthrough project.
+This helped me with all the routed and crud functionality.
+[Code intitute.](https://codeinstitute.net/)

 ### Content

 -   All content was written by the developer.

-### Media

--   The massage image was found on pexel, a free image database.

 ### Acknowledgements